suryapusapati/suryapusapati/pages/about.md

 ## Certifications

-Course Introduction to CNC Technology by SIEMANS and APSSDC - *May 2017 - Jul 2017*
+* Course Introduction to CNC Technology by SIEMANS and APSSDC - *May 2017 - Jul 2017*

 ## Achievements

 ### Awards

 * UR Graduate Scholarship - *Jul 2020*
-* Won 2nd prize in competition Sumo Fight Conducted at MECHATRONICS-17 - *Nov 2017*
+* 2nd prize in competition Sumo Fight organised by MECHATRONICS-17 - *Nov 2017*
-* Won 1st prize in competitions Pick ‘N’ Place and Soccer League Robotica at Ekathra-17 - *Mar 2017*
+* 1st prize in competitions Pick ‘N’ Place and Soccer League Robotica at Ekathra-17 - *Mar 2017*
-* Won 2nd prize in competitions Drag race and Mozobien Conducted at Ekathra-17 - *Mar 2017*
+* 2nd prize in competitions Drag race and Mozobien Conducted at Ekathra-17 - *Mar 2017*
-* Won 1st prize in competition Robotrix at VIDHYUTRA-2k17 - *Feb 2017*
+* 1st prize in competition Robotrix at VIDHYUTRA-2k17 - *Feb 2017*

 ### Participation